-John J. Whyte, MD, MPH, is currently the Director of Professional Affairs and Stakeholder Engagement at the FDA's Center for Drug Evaluation and Research.
-Previously, Dr. Whyte served as the Chief Medical Expert and Vice President, Health and Medical Education at Discovery Channel, part of the media conglomerate Discovery Communications.
-In this role, Dr. Whyte developed, designed, and delivered educational programming that appeals to both a medical and lay audience.
+John J. Whyte, MD, MPH, is currently the Chief Medical Officer at WebMD.
+In this role, he leads efforts to develop and expand strategic partnerships that create meaningful change around important and timely public health issues.
+Previously, Dr. Whyte was the Director of Professional Affairs and Stakeholder Engagement at the FDA's Center for Drug Evaluation and Research and the Chief Medical Expert and Vice President, Health and Medical Education at Discovery Channel, part of the media conglomerate Discovery Communications.